 According to the U.S. Department of Agriculture’s latest Census of Agriculture the number of farmers under the age of 35 is increasing.
 What’s staggering is that 69% of those surveyed had college degrees, surpassing the national average.
-It has also been measured by the National Young Farmers’ Coalition (NYFC) in partnership with Dr. Kathleen Merrigan, Executive Director of Sustainability at George Washington University and former U.S. Deputy Secretary of Agriculture, that the majority of these young farmers are not the result of generations of agricultural workers – but instead a surge of first-time growers driving a sea change in the industry.
+The National Young Farmers’ Coalition (NYFC) in partnership with Dr. Kathleen Merrigan, Executive Director of Sustainability at George Washington University and former U.S. Deputy Secretary of Agriculture, has measured the majority of these young farmers are not the result of generations of agricultural workers – but instead a surge of first-time growers driving a sea of change in the industry.

 “We care about how our food is grown, the soil it’s grown in, what’s sprayed on it, and how we leave the land.”

-The desire to regenerate the land is what drives new generations of farmers, and this certification bestows a tangible measure of this noble work.
+The desire to regenerate the land is what drives new generations of farmers.
+This certification bestows a tangible measure of this noble work.
 Urban Plantations took a look at why this generation has such deep conviction toward stewardship, and what exactly makes us happy about growing food the way it was intended.

 “Regenerative organic agriculture is an all-inclusive triumph of truly responsible farming.”

-We asked the co-owner and edible landscape designer of Urban Plantations, Paige Hailey, to define the moment she conceived of her path in agriculture.
+We asked the co-owner of Urban Plantations, Paige Hailey, to define the moment she conceived of her path in agriculture.

 “What was the specific reason you felt compelled to pursue a life in organic agriculture?”

-Paige sat for a moment, digging into a bank of soil-covered memories, and shared that her vision spurred from the knowledge that she needed to be outdoors.
-She wanted to control her own path, breathe real air, and for her work to make a tangible impact with measurable results.
-She considered land restoration and forestry – careers in which your life’s work carries meaning, but foreseeably these paths would result in countless hours of isolation.
+Paige sat for a moment, digging into a bank of soil-covered memories.
+She shared that her vision spurred from the knowledge that she needed to be outdoors.
+There was a need to control her own path, breathe real air, and to make a tangible and measurable impact.
+She considered land restoration and forestry – careers in which your life’s work carries meaning.
+Yet, these paths would result in countless hours of isolation.
 She wanted community and the opportunity to share knowledge, in addition to bestowing reverence on the land.

 Horticulture seemed to fit the puzzle for Paige.
 Once immersed, she discovered plants that provided harvests were most rewarding to her.
 She expresses that she finds deep satisfaction in the science of transforming dirt to biology-rich soil, and bringing produce from seed to plate.
-Like many farmers of her generation, bringing new life to old dirt right in the midst of her community was the satisfaction she was craving.
-She describes that there is a sense of gratification in the simple yet amazing act of “if you follow these steps, there will be growth!”
+Like many farmers of her generation, bringing new life to old dirt right in the midst of her community was the satisfaction she was craving!
+There is a sense of gratification in the simple yet amazing act of “if you follow these steps, there will be growth!”